OpenRefine/OpenRefine/docs/docs/manual/starting.md

 ## Create project by importing data

-When you start OpenRefine, you’ll be taken to the `Create Project` screen.
+When you start OpenRefine, you’ll be taken to the "Create Project" screen.
 You’ll see on the left side of the screen that your options are to:

 *   import data from a file on your computer
 *   import data from a link to the web